 - What should I bring (to wear)?
-A sweater or
+Bring a sweater or

 light jacket for class!
-While the thermometer in the class room is a
+While the food is GREAT at UM-Amherst, the room sometimes gets cold.

 - Should I bring a laptop?
-In the past many participants have used their laptops for lab exercises.
-We can installed a Stata with a temporary license for use during the workshop.
-S
+In recent years, most people bring their own laptops for and we can install Stata on your computer with a temporary license for use during the workshop.

 - And, what